hololux/pdf-diff-service/README.md

 - changePdf: The pdfNew file with annotations on what has changed compared to the pdfOld file
 - hasChanges: Indicates whether or not the two files have any differences

+New text that was added will be marked 🟢​ green​, passages that changed will have 🟡 yellow markings. 🔴 Red ​marks indicate deleted text.